 We invite Theater and Dance alums to send news and updates to Suzie Rivers at email@example.com.

 Yanira Castro '94E is an interdisciplinary artist who has been making work in New York for 20 years.
 In 2017, she received an honorary degree from Amherst College.
 Yanira formed a collaborative group in 2009 that she subsequently named a canary torsi, an anagram of her name.
 Castro received a 2009 Bessie award for Dark Horse/Black Forest, presented by Performance Space 122 in the lobby restroom of The Gershwin Hotel.

-Sheila Chukwulozie '17E has received a Watson fellowship!
-Watson awardees come from 40 private liberal arts colleges and universities across the United States.
-The fellowship provides financial support to international projects in any field, as well as college loan assistance as required.
-Sheila plans to use the fellowship to travel to Senegal, Sierra Leone, Trinidad, Ghana and Liberia to apprentice with mask makers and cloth weavers who create costumes for the traditional masquerades, such as the Mmanwu of the Igbo people in her native Nigeria.
-“At the end of the journey, my desire is to be the first woman from either my mother or my father's village to carve a mask and create a full-bodied masquerade, which would generate new energy within my traditional culture."
+Sheila Chukwulozie '17E received a Watson fellowship in 2018, which provides financial support to international projects in any field.
+Sheila used the fellowship to travel to Senegal, Sierra Leone, Trinidad, Ghana and Liberia to apprentice with mask makers and cloth weavers who create costumes for the traditional masquerades, such as the Mmanwu of the Igbo people in her native Nigeria.
+Sheila stated that "at the end of the journey, my desire is to be the first woman from either my mother or my father's village to carve a mask and create a full-bodied masquerade, which would generate new energy within my traditional culture."

-Dan Farbman ‘01 is beginning a job as a law professor at BC Law School.
+Dan Farbman ‘01 joined the faculty at BC Law School.